Cam Newton

 Newton made an impact in his first season when he set the rookie records for passing and rushing yards by a quarterback, earning him Offensive Rookie of the Year.
 The league's first rookie quarterback to throw for 4,000 yards in a season and the first to throw for 400 yards in his NFL debut, he also set the single-season record for quarterback rushing touchdowns.
 Between 2013 and 2017, Newton led the Panthers to four playoff appearances and three division titles.
-His most successful season came in 2015 when he was named Most Valuable Player (MVP) and helped Carolina obtain a franchise-best 15–1 record en route to a Super Bowl appearance in Super Bowl 50.
-He is one of four African-American quarterbacks to win NFL MVP and was the first to solely receive it.
+His most successful season came in 2015 when he was named the NFL Most Valuable Player (MVP) and helped Carolina obtain a franchise-best 15–1 record en route to an appearance in Super Bowl 50.
+He was the first Black quarterback to outright win NFL MVP.

-Following his MVP campaign, Newton struggled with injuries and the Panthers reached the playoffs only once over the next four years.
+Following his MVP campaign, Newton struggled with injuries and reached the playoffs only once over the next four years.
 Released ahead of his 10th season, he played for the New England Patriots in 2020.
-Newton was released by the Patriots the following year and returned to the Panthers midway through the 2021 season, but was not re-signed afterwards.
+Newton was released by the Patriots the following year and returned to the Panthers for his final season.

-Early life and education
+Early life

 Newton was born in Atlanta on May 11, 1989.
 He is the son of Jackie and Cecil Newton Sr., who was a safety for the 1983 Dallas Cowboys and 1984 Buffalo Bills, and the younger brother of Cecil Newton, a center who played in the NFL.
 His youngest brother, Caylin, was the quarterback for the Howard Bison in the mid-2010s.

 Newton was a talented baseball and basketball player as a youth, but developed a fear of being hit by a pitch in baseball and could not avoid foul trouble on the basketball court.
 He stopped playing baseball at 14 years old and quit basketball shortly into his high school career.
 In 2015, Newton graduated from Auburn University with a degree in sociology.

-High school career

 Newton attended Westlake High School in Atlanta, playing for their high school football team.
-As a 16-year-old junior, he passed for 2,500 yards and 23 touchdowns and ran for 638 yards and nine touchdowns, gaining the attention of major college programs.
+As a 16-year-old junior, he passed for 2,500 yards and 23 touchdowns and ran for 638 yards and nine touchdowns.
+After winning the state championship, he gained the attention of major college programs.
 In his senior year, Newton was rated a five-star prospect by Rivals.com, the No. 2 dual-threat quarterback in the nation, and the 14th quarterback and 28th player overall.
 He received scholarship offers from Florida, Georgia, Maryland, Ole Miss, Mississippi State, Oklahoma, and Virginia Tech.
 He committed to the University of Florida at the beginning of his senior year, becoming part of the top-rated recruiting class in the country for 2007.